Last Updated on October 6, 2021 by Anne-Marie

 You can also make your own stock with something like Massel Bouillon Stock Powder, which is gluten free.

-Can I make this Instant Pot whole chicken recipe with crispy skin?
+Can I make a Instant Pot whole chicken with crispy skin?

 Sure!
 While sautéing the skin in the pressure cooker gives it a nice golden brown color, cooking a whole chicken in the Instant Pot doesn’t crisp up the skin.

 If you like crispy skin, you’ll need to place the chicken in the oven under the broiler.
 Here’s how: